spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/pages/creating-cms-pages.md

     * If **Is searchable** is selected, and **Store Relation** is turned off for all stores, the CMS page will not be displayed and will not be searchable.
     * If **Is searchable** is not selected, and **Store Relation** is turned on, the CMS page will be shown but will not be searchable.

- * If you want to create *different* versions of the page per locale, add the general information to the section in the corresponding language.
+ * To create *different* versions of the page per locale, add the general information to the section in the corresponding language.

 ### Reference information: Creating a CMS page

-On the *Overview of CMS Pages* page, you see the following:
+On the **Overview of CMS Pages** page, you see the following:

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |